vippsas/vipps-developers/developer-resources/test-environment.md

 production environment in a controlled manner.
 One example may be to test _Vipps Regninger_ with real invoices, but with small amounts.
 We recommend 2 NOK.

-Other differences between Prod and MT:
+Other differences between Production and MT:

 - There is no equivalent to [portal.vipps.no](https://portal.vipps.no) for the test environment.
   Payments must be checked with the API, as there is no web interface.